Bocaue: History

 Bocaue was first established by Franciscan missionaries as a barrio and visita of Meycauayan in 1582 and as a town on April 11, 1606, under the advocacy of San Martin de Tours.
-It was the first town to be granted independence from the old Meycauayan that was then a very large town comprising the present territories of Meycauayan City, Marilao, Santa Maria, San Jose del Monte City, Obando, and Valenzuela City.
+It was the first town to be granted independence from the old Meycauayan that was then a very large town comprising the present territories of Meycauayan, Marilao, Santa Maria, San Jose del Monte, Obando, and Valenzuela City.
+The 1818 Spanish census recorded the area having 2,530 native families and 88 Spanish-Filipino families.

 After the Philippine–American War, the Philippine Commission was established, part of whose functions was the reorganization of Philippine municipalities and provinces.
 In 1903, Bulacan province reduced the number of towns from 26 to 19.
 The town of Balagtas merged with Bocaue, with the former serving as the seat of government from October 8 to November 20 before it was transferred to the latter.
 Bocaue later regained its independence and was reestablished as a town in 1911.

 During the Bocaue River Festival of July 2, 1993, around 500 people rode the "floating pagoda" for the Holy Cross of Wawa way beyond the boat's capacity and caused the boat to sink, killing more than two hundred people.
-Despite the lives lost, no one has been made accountable for the tragedy.
+Despite the lives lost, no one has been made accountable for the disaster.
 This incident became known as the Bocaue Pagoda Tragedy.

-On the morning of December 31, 2007, ten fireworks stores burned in Barangay Turo, causing a series of explosions within the area and injuring 7 people.
+On December 31, 2007, ten fireworks stores burned in Barangay Turo, causing a series of explosions within the area and injuring seven people.

 Geography

-Bocaue is 27 km north-east of Manila if reached via the MacArthur Highway and is 18 km from Malolos City.
+Bocaue is 27 km north-east of Manila if reached via the MacArthur Highway and is 18 km from Malolos.
 It is at the mid-southwestern portion of Bulacan.
 Its land area is 3,187 hectares or 31.87 km^{2} (12.31 sq mi).

 The town is bounded on the north by the municipality of Balagtas and a portion of the municipality of Santa Maria; by the municipalities of Marilao and Obando on the south; a larger portion of Santa Maria on the east; a portion of the municipality of Bulakan on the extreme southwestern side; and a portion of Balagtas on the western side.

 Bocaue is traversed by the Bocaue River, a continuation of the confluence of Santa Maria River and San Jose River and a few other minor rivers and creeks, all of which are distributaries of the Angat drainage basin.
 The main source of Angat River and the Angat drainage basin, as well as their distributaries, is the Sierra Madre mountain range.
 Along these rivers are many man-made fish ponds used for raising and farming fish like bangus and tilapia.

 Bocaue, along with Balagtas, Guiguinto, and Pandi, was once known as comprising the 2nd district of Bulacan.
 The grouping would later be known as the 5th district of Bulacan.
 With the continuous expansion of Metro Manila, Bocaue is part of Manila's built-up area which reaches San Ildefonso in its northernmost part.
 The Bocaue River runs through most of the municipality.